 Johnny Depp in Pirates of the Caribbean: At World's End (2007)

 2007 was the last year that no movie grossed $1 billion worldwide.

 Batman (1989) was the highest grossing superhero movie for over 12 years.

 Dabney Coleman starred in the second highest grossing movie of the year for 3 years in a row: 9 to 5 (1980) in 1980, On Golden Pond (1981) in 1981 and Tootsie (1982) in 1982.
 In 1983, he starred in WarGames (1983), the fifth highest grossing movie of the year.

-Morgan Freeman, Gary Oldman, Christian Bale, Michael Caine, Aaron Eckhart, and Heath Ledger in The Dark Knight (2008)
+Morgan Freeman, Gary Oldman, Christian Bale, Michael Caine, Aaron Eckhart, Heath Ledger, Maggie Gyllenhaal, Cillian Murphy, and Chin Han in The Dark Knight (2008)

 The Dark Knight (2008) is the only movie in the top 45 grossing movies worldwide that grossed more in the U.S. than it did overseas.

 Bruce Willis in Die Hard with a Vengeance (1995)